Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Physics and numerics of the clogging phenomenon in steam generators

-The code is initialized at iteration $j=0$ by computing the stationary thermal hydraulic state $\mathbf{y}^{0}_{\text{THYC}}$.
+The code is initialized at iteration $j=0$ by computing the stationary thermal-hydraulic state $\mathbf{y}^{0}_{\text{THYC}}$.
 The code $g_{\text{THYC}}$ is supposed to have no uncertainties on its input variables.
-The vector $\mathbf{x}_{\text{THYC}}^{0}$ contains SG geometry parameters and different physical correlations that are considered well known.
+The vector $\mathbf{x}_{\text{THYC}}^{0}$ contains SG geometry parameters and different physical correlations that are considered well-known.
 After this, the code $g_{\text{Puffer}}$ provides a solubility map $\mathbf{y}_{\text{Puffer}}$ for a given chemical conditioning and SG geometry in $\mathbf{x}_{\text{Puffer}}^{0}$.
 Again, $g_{\text{Puffer}}$ is supposed to have deterministic input variables.
-Once the solubility map $\mathbf{y}_{\text{Puffer}}$ is built, the input vector for the deposit module $g_{\text{DEPO}}$ is the concatenated outputs of the preceding codes as well as the uncertain input variables $\mathbf{X}_{\text{DEPO}}$ that will be described further.
-The latter contains more than just uncertain variables but for the sake of clarity, it is assumed that it contains only the inputs related to the uncertainty analysis performed.
+Once the solubility map $\mathbf{y}_{\text{Puffer}}$ is constructed, the input vector for the deposition module $g_{\text{DEPO}}$ is the combined outputs of the preceding codes as well as the uncertain input variables $\mathbf{X}_{\text{DEPO}}$ which will be further described.
+The latter comprises more than just uncertain variables, but for the sake of clarity, it is assumed to only include inputs relevant to the uncertainty analysis conducted.
 The deposit module $g_{\text{DEPO}}$ will calculate clogging increments $\Delta_{j+k-1}^{j+k}\tau_{c}$ between times $t_{j+k-1}$ and $t_{j+k}$ after which several conditions are checked.
 If the total amount of clogging between $t_j$ and $t_{j+k}$ is greater than $30\%$, then the head-losses have to be updated and the stationary thermal hydraulic states recalculated.
-The inputs $\mathbf{X}^{j}_{\text{THYC}}$ are updated and some of its components become random given the uncertainty on the output of $g_{\text{DEPO}}$.
-If there is a modification of the chemical conditioning at time $t_{\chi}$, then there is a recalculation of the solubility maps.
+The inputs $\mathbf{X}^{j}_{\text{THYC}}$ are updated, and some of their components become random due to the uncertainty of the output of $g_{\text{DEPO}}$.
+If there are modifications to the chemical conditioning at time $t_{\chi}$, then the solubility maps are recalculated.
 If $t_{j+k}$ corresponds to a maintenance cleaning date of the SG, then the clogging rate is lowered according to the type of cleaning performed and $g_{\text{THYC}}$ is relaunched.
 Finally, if $t_{j+k}$ corresponds to the ending time of the simulation, $t_{f}$, the code provides the variation curve of the clogging rate $\tau_c$.
-For such a computational chain, a typical simulation horizon is $50$ years (i.e., the typical operating duration of a SG without considering any other issue leading to a potential replacement).
-Finally, a unitary call of THYC-Puffer-DEPO takes about $5$ hours on an high-performance computing infrastructure.
+For such a computational chain, a typical simulation horizon is $50$ years (i.e., the typical operating duration of an SG without considering any other issue leading to a potential replacement).
+Finally, a unitary call of THYC-Puffer-DEPO takes about $5$ hours on a high-performance computing infrastructure.